motchy869/Signal-Processing-Memorandum/README.md

 # Signal Processing Memorandum

-My note for signal processing.
+This is my note for (mainly digital) signal processing.
 I hope this helps someones like students and engineers.

 ## How to compile this document